 Even if a portfolio isn’t required for your job interviews, you should consider putting one together.
 Doing so can help you in a few different ways:

 - A portfolio can be a powerful work search tool.
-Gathering documents and information for your portfolio reminds you of the great things you’ve done and the skills you’ve learned.
-This helps you understand the work you’re qualified for and the work you’d like to be doing.
+Gathering documents and information for your portfolio reminds you of the great things you have done and the skills you have learned.
+This helps you understand the work you’re qualified for and the work you would like to do.

 - You can pull information from your portfolio every time you update or tailor your resumé for a specific job.